 "I am looking for a set of photographs that take me somewhere I haven't been before.
 That might be a particular way of seeing.
 It might be a subject I've never seen before, or, more likely, seen a particular way.
 I'm interested in photographs that surprise me, that provide a different perception of the world."

-• Alison Morley, USA, chair documentary photography & photojournalism program International Center of Photography
+Alison Morley, USA, Chair, Documentary Practice & Visual Journalism program International Center of Photography

-"I look for up and coming photojournalists from all parts of the world.
-I am not necessarily looking for someone with strong professional background as I realize that may be more difficult in underserved communities.
-I am especially sensitive to diversity with relation to photographers who made not have had the opportunity to reach a global platform.
-This workshop can be a pivotal turning point in someone's life and so I take the nomination process very seriously."
+"I look for engaged storytellers from all parts of the world.
+I am not looking for someone with a professional background rather someone who has the passion to grow, accept critique and build a narrative voice.
+I am especially sensitive to visual journalists who live in underserved areas and may not have had the opportunity to reach a global platform.
+This workshop can be a pivotal turning point in someone's life and I take the nomination process very seriously."